dignajar/another-ldap-auth/README.md

 ## Features
 - Supports `ldap` and `ldaps`.
-- Provide a cache for users, you can limit the time of the cache.
+- Provide a cache for users and groups, you can set the cache expiration in minutes.
-- Supports validation groups.
+- Supports validation by groups, regex in groups are supported.
-- Supports validation groups with conditionals and regex.
+- Supports TLS via self-signed certificate.
 - Supports configuration via headers or via environment variables.
 - Supports HTTP response headers such as username and matched groups.
 - Log format in Plain-Text or JSON.